mikifriki/BopBot/README.md

 If You want the music commands to function you must have ffmpeg installed properly on your system.

+## Commands

+Use !help to get a list of commands that you can use.

 ## Built With

 * [Node.js](https://nodejs.org/en/) - Used as the bot base environment.